webArtisan/lessTabs/README.md

 ##Usage

-The default shortcut for closing tabs using lessTabs plugin is `ctrl + alt + c`.
+The default shortcut for closing tabs is `ctrl + alt + c`.

-There is also a command in the command palette `Less tabs: close old tabs`

-##Features

-- By setting the value of the setting value "close_on_open_new" to true, the plugin will execute the closing command when a new tab is opened.

-- Close unrelated tabs to the open project.
+The default shortcut for closing unrelated tabs to the open project is `ctrl + alt + u + p`.

-- Close unrelated tabs to the directory of the current open tab (tab with focus).
+The default shortcut for closing unrelated tabs to the directory of the current open tab is `ctrl + alt + u + t`.

-- Close unrelated tabs to a user input directory.
+The default shortcut for closing unrelated tabs to a user input directory is `ctrl + alt + u + d`.

+There is also a command for each feature in the command palette, all you need to do is open your command palette and start typing `Less tabs`

 ##Stay tuned